Weekly News We Care About Wrap Up – 2.23.07

 To quote Planet Dreamcast’s comically inaccurate, unbridled optimism:

-At the end of the day it isn’t up to us to tell you whether or not you should buy a Dreamcast. → Read the rest
+At the end of the day it isn’t up to us to tell you whether or not you should buy a Dreamcast.
+It is certainly a safe investment even from day one, with enough quality in the software to keep you amazed and playing for quite a long time. → Just read it.

 I demand the following Virtual Console games